tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Updated:

-Well, if the wart is small, 100% of deep-freezing is all right.
-But this hamster's wart grows from both sides of the front paw and even below the paw.
-There is only 3 mm of dorsal part of the paw that is normal skin.
-Warts do re-appear and the average Singapore hamster owner is usually reluctant to seek veterinary treatment due to economics and lack of time.
+Well, if the wart is as small as 3 mm across, 100% of deep-freezing in one session does not compromise the blood supply to the paw.
+But this hamster's wart grew from both sides of the front right paw and even enveloped below the paw.
+There was only 3 mm of dorsal part of the paw that was normal skin.
+Warts are common in hamsters, the average Singapore hamster owner is usually reluctant to seek veterinary treatment due to economics mainly.

-So when the wart re-grew, it is understandable that the owner went to the pet shop to buy a bottle of cream.
-But the wart just exploded and once again, the hamster looked as if he had put on a boxing glove.
-OK, it was the veterinary cost that was the obstacle for the young lady owner.
+So when the wart re-grew in less than 2 months, it was understandable that the owner went to the pet shop to buy a tube of cream.
+But the wart just exploded and once again, the hamster looked as if he had put on a boxing glove on his right fore paw.

-For the average owner, $260 paid for the first surgery and hospitalisation would be a princely sum to spend on treatment of a hamster.
+For the average owner, $260 that had been paid for the first surgery and hospitalisation would be a princely sum to spend on treatment of a hamster.
 Why?
 A new hamster costs $5.00 or is free of charge.

-In my practice, "boxing glove" warts are rare.
+In my practice, such gigantic "boxing glove" warts are rare in dwarf hamsters.
 Therefore, I am writing this report to share my findings with the vet students and hope that when they have to study Anatomy of the Paw, they can relate to this case.

 Vet students: Do you know which blood vessels supplying the paw had been "deep frozen" causing gangrene of the paw?
 Check out your anatomy book.
 Your lecturer may just test you on the blood supply to the paw during the examination.
 Be prepared.